 - Dual-purpose: If you've shopped for smoke alarms you've probably noticed that many of these devices have a built-in carbon monoxide detector.
 This option can save you money because you won't have to buy two separate devices.
 You will be limited in placement with a dual detector, however, as smoke detectors are typically mounted on the ceiling.

 Also, remember that just as with smoke alarms, CO detectors should be replaced every 10 years.

 Carbon monoxide detection technology has advanced to a point where most devices are able to detect fairly low levels of the deadly gas.
 Don't stress if your budget won't allow the fanciest, most expensive model - the important thing is to have at least a basic model installed around your family's sleeping areas.

 It's also a good idea to make sure the CO detectors in your elderly loved ones' homes are working.
-While you're at it, check out the best medical alert systems for maximum safety and peace of mind for the entire family.
 With the wide variety of available types and price ranges, there's no reason not to take this simple step toward keeping your household safe from harm.

 Smoke Detectors are equally as important to install in your house.
 You can check out our buyer's guide to smoke detectors for more information.